+Maintain activities

-Maintain activities: Maintaining familiar activities and routines will reinforce the sense of security of children.
+Maintaining familiar activities and routines will reinforce the sense of security of children.
 While outings to social gatherings are discouraged, and prohibited for gatherings of more than 10 people, getting outdoors for walks or to the park (avoiding any play structures) with the children are generally safe activities.
-Remember to have everyone wash their hands when they re-enter the centre.
+In addition to play structures, avoid group sports (e.g. soccer).
+Ensure activities in the park adhere to physical distancing guidelines.
+Remember to have everyone wash their hands when they reenter the centre.